TheArjunAgarwal/sem3-notes/agth.typ

   $
   where $h$ is called the hazard rate of the distribution.

-  Regular functions are characterised by the strict convexity of $1/(1 − F(x))$ for the distribution (given we can differentiate, this is easy to prove given someone, somehow makes this hypothesis).
-Details on the characterisation if smoothness assumption is not made can be found in #link("https://doi.org/10.1007/s00199-012-0705-3.")[Ewerhart, 2012].
+  Regular functions are characterized by the strict convexity of $1/(1 − F(x))$ for the distribution (given we can differentiate, this is easy to prove given someone, somehow makes this hypothesis).
+Details on the characterization if smoothness assumption is not made can be found in #link("https://doi.org/10.1007/s00199-012-0705-3.")[Ewerhart, 2012].

 It uses weird probability theory things like Dini Derivative and Prekopa-Borel theorem etc which is way beyond the amount of math I know.
 ]